-Ills of aging blood: Short-circuited stem cell programming linked to failing blood developmentFebruary 15th, 2013 in Medical research /
+Ills of aging blood: Short-circuited stem cell programming linked to failing blood developmentFebruary 15th, 2013 by Jake Miller in Medical research /

 This scanning electron microscope image from circulating human blood shows red blood cells, several white blood cells including lymphocytes, a monocyte, a neutrophil and many small disc-shaped platelets.
 Credit: Bruce Wetzel and Harry Schaefer, National Cancer Institute